 Guy Kawasaki has argued that real innovations “jump curves”.
 The classic example is ice.
 First it was mined, then it was made industrially and finally it was homemade.
 When a curve jump happens, you do not iterate on the same idea.
 You scrap it - in favor of a better one.
 Today, fusion is seeing hints of curve jump.
 Several outside groups are developing smaller, cheaper devices.
 But unfortunately, the US system has no way to address new ideas.
 Years of laser fusion and tokamak funding have strangled off the resources, talent and equipment for anything new.
-Four principals are underline these new machines.
+Our leaders need to step up and acknowledge that the fusion world is changing.
+Four technical principals are driving this change.

 1. Electric heating.
 Using an electric field for ion heating has emerged as the cheapest and simplest path to fusion.
 Even ITER will use this method.
 ITER is the massive flagship tokamak under construction in France.
 Unfortunately it must follow a roundabout path to do so: convert the particles to a charged beam, accelerate them and then reneutralize the beam .
 Fusors are much more direct.
 They just slam the ions together with a high voltage.
 Electric heating is also attempted in the polywell.
 This method is cheaper than other more brute force methods, like squashing the fuel with shock-waves (laser fusion or pinches).
 It is also arguably more effective then radiofrequency heating, which heats plasma the same way that a microwave heats food or magnetic oscillation [7, 8, 9].
 Bottom line: we now have a simple way to make plasma fuse.